 - Hopefully somehow sustaining your operation in the process

+As you construct your funding pitch you have several choices.
 Do you (a) write about the broader issue and the great work that your organisation does to solve the issue? (b) write about the excellent work done by your neighbouring not for profit (who you may on some occasions call a competitor)? (c) write about how well you all work together equally?

 Because it’s a competition.
 It’s structured that way.
 And even the question about ‘letters of support, demonstration of collaboration and/or partnerships’ STILL focuses on your organisation being the primary driver.

 Kania and Kramer refer to this as isolated impact.
 I’ll leave you with this sobering quote from the article;